AnyLog-co/documentation/image mapping.md

 </pre>

 ***Using Trace***
-To trace a failure, the following command outputs the failure error on stdout:
+To trace a failure, the following command outputs the failure error to stdout:
 <pre>
 trace level = 1 file store
 </pre>